ipitio/ocr-pdf/README.md

 # OCR PDF

-Make your unsearchable PDFs searchable with the help of automation, virtualization, and deep learning!
+Make your unsearchable PDFs searchable with the help of automation, virtualization, and a pretrained deep learning model!

-Don't get too excited though, this goal of this project is to abstact away that last part as much as possible.
-Not only will we not train Tesseract, we won't even come into direct contact with it!
-The closest we'll get is running a Python script using the `pytesseract` library, a wrapper for Google's LSTM-based OCR engine, in a Jupyter notebook.
-Bash, Docker, and GitHub Actions, let us distance ourselves even further.

-The Python script gets all the PDFs in `todo`, converts their pages to OCR'd images, and then combines these into new PDFs.
-The Bash script installs the necessary dependencies for and runs the Python script in a virtual environment.
-Docker sets up another virtual environment with Python, Tesseract, and Poppler and calls the Bash script.
-The GitHub Actions workflow starts the Docker container in yet a third virtual layer, this time in the cloud.
+The core logic resides in a Python script that gets all the PDFs in `todo`, converts their pages to OCR'd images with Google's LSTM-based OCR engine Tesseract, and combines these into new PDFs in `done`.
+The Bash script installs the necessary libraries for and runs the Python script in a virtual environment.
+Docker sets up another virtual environment within which it installs Python, Tesseract, and Poppler and calls the Bash script.
+The GitHub Actions workflow starts the Docker container in yet a third virtual layer, making use of the cloud.

 You choose how much you want to automate and virtualize.